 237. Easter Egg Door Decoration

-Anyone coming over will feel festive when they see this colorful Easter egg door decoration.
+Anyone coming over will feel festive when they see this colorful Easter egg door decoration(link no longer available).
 Get the large egg cut out from the Dollar tree and then use tissue paper to fill it in.

 238. Paper Plate Wreath